[Back to Student training page]

 5. Click the ‘Upload Submission‘ button

-7. The review screen will give you an opportunity to review you file before submitting.
+7. The review screen will give you an opportunity to review your file before submitting.
 Please take care to submit the correct assignment.
-When you are happy select the ‘Submit to Turnitin’ button.
-You should see the below success message.
-Then click the cross to close the pop-up window.

-Note: If you do submit the wrong file by mistake you can resubmit providing that it is prior to the hand in date.
-This option is not available if you are making a late submission: read more on assessment in the Regulations Framework assessment pages
+Note: If you do submit the wrong file by mistake you may be able to resubmit prior to the hand in date.

 Checking that your submission was successful

-If your submission was successful, you should see your assignment uploaded to Turnitin as below. (you can also download a copy of your assignment and a digital receipt from here)
+If your submission was successful, you should see your assignment uploaded to Turnitin as below.

 Students are strongly advised to ensure they keep a copy of their digital receipt, which is proof that they have submitted their work and contains a submission ID and date/time details.